Rostelecom and Tele2 Monetize the Internet of Things with Nexign

 We relied on a new IoT solution to accelerate our digital transformation.
 With Nexign’s IoT platform, Rostelecom is expanding our footprint in this emerging market segment.

 The companies launched a platform of self-service that allows customers to remotely manage SIM cards and track their status, control expenses and limits, prevent fraud, track and assign a precise location to end-users’ IoT devices, and get timely reports on events.

 Both companies reported efficiency in management of the IoT segments in their businesses.

-Tele2 increased its subscriber base in the B2B segment thanks to the inflow of new subscribers from a number of small to medium enterprises as well as the return of older subscribers.
-On the other hand, Rostelecom got to work on numerous major projects in power engineering, transport, agricultural industry, and utility projects.
+Tele2 increased its B2B subscriber base thanks to the arrival of new subscribers from small and medium-sized enterprises and the return of older ones, while Rostelecom received capabilities to work on numerous major projects in power engineering, transport, agriculture, and utilities.